 Chicago's office and industrial space costs are highly competitive, meaning reduced overhead and superior “urban value.”
 According to CBRE's Prime Office Occupancy Costs study (June 2014), Chicago’s total occupancy cost was $26-$50 USD/SF/yr—well below London ($154-$277), Hong Kong ($161-$242), Beijing ($187), Tokyo ($146), Paris ($124), New York ($83-$121), San Francisco ($68-$108), Boston ($44-$94), and Los Angeles ($76-$82).
 Colliers' review of global industrial rents (2013) reported similar results, with Chicago industrial rent at $4 USD/SF/yr considerably lower than other major cities including London ($22), Tokyo ($21), Paris ($15), San Francisco ($10), Los Angeles ($6), and Beijing ($6).

 Information about Chicago’s business connections with various countries:

 Businesses in the Chicago area benefit greatly from a sizable and concentrated pool of specialized services.
 Prominent companies in advertising, management consulting, finance, human resources, accounting, law and logistics all serve to promote businesses in Chicago and around the world.
 Whether your business operates on a local, national or global scale, everyone benefits.

 Chicago has a significant number of international consulates, and trade & investment offices.
-In fact, with 83 Consulates & Consuls General, the city is one of the fastest-growing consular hubs in the nation.
+In fact, with more than 80 Consulates & Consuls General, the city is one of the fastest-growing consular hubs in the nation.
 There are more than 90 international trade and investment organizations and over 40 international/ethnic Chambers of Commerce in addition to the Consulates.
 Read on…